Most Profitable Franchises in

 But don’t just rely on the franchisor for answers.
 The franchise's FDD should include contact details for other franchisees — speak to them and get the lowdown on how the franchise agreement works for them.

-Some great questions to ask other franchisees:
+Some great questions to ask other franchise owners:

 • How much was their total initial investment?